CloudCannon/documentation/_overview/1_welcome.md

 Jekyll is a static site generator.
 What this really means is that Jekyll is a program that takes your content written in HTML, Markdown and other markup languages, passes it through templates and outputs a completely static website.

+With Jekyll you can do things you would normally need a backend for.
+Blogging, photo galleries, and layouts are all possible.

 ## How does CloudCannon work?

 Getting a website online and updatable is easy with CloudCannon.